--> Chat with us! <--

 - Mondays - club-wide circuits session in LSE Old Gym

-- Tuesday - ergs in Old Gym with training group (Squad A)
+- Tuesday - ergs in Old Gym with training group (Senior Squad)

-- Wednesday - ergs (Casual Squad) or afternoon water session (Squad A) and - much more importantly?! - our weekly social
+- Wednesday - ergs (Dev Squad) or afternoon water session (Senior Squad) and - much more importantly?! - our weekly social

 - Thursday - recover...

-- Sunday - morning water session (Squad A)
+- Sunday - morning water session (Senior Squad)

-In addition to our training camp in Michaelmas Term Reading Week, we also compete in a number of competitions each term - either in London or elsewhere in the UK.
+In addition to our training camp in Michaelmas Term Reading Week, we also compete in a number of competitions each term - either in London or elsewhere in the UK - such as BUCS and Head of the River.
 These are usually on the weekend and are always followed by a well-earned post-race pint!

 Other highlights of the year include AU Ball, AU Carol, and our overseas trip - previous destinations have included Budapest, Amsterdam and Toulouse.